sjphilippe/ctf-writeups/jangow01/README.md

 ```

 ## Initial Foothold
-Started with port 80 since it was the more approachable service — navigated to the IP in a browser and found a standard website.
+I started with port 80 and navigated to the IP in a browser and found a standard website.
 Browsing didn't turn up much until a tab labeled "Buscar" (Spanish for "to search/look") stood out.
 Checking the URL showed it was a PHP page: `busque.php?buscar=`, which suggested the parameter might be passed straight into a command rather than sanitized.

 I tested the `buscar` parameter with  `echo` to confirm the input was being processed by the page.
 Once that confirmed the parameter was live, tested a Linux command (`ls -lha /`) and got a filesystem output back — confirming this was an actual OS command injection.
 I continued using bash commands to explore filesystem, but was limited to `www-data`'s permissions.